 You must file a Graduation Application via U-Online.
-Once logged in, select Student Services, Student Records, and Apply to Graduate, and then follow the on-screen instructions.
+Once logged in, select Student Services > Student Records > Apply to Graduate, and then follow the on-screen instructions.
 You will only be permitted to file a Graduation Application online once.
-To make any changes, please email the Registrar's Office at firstname.lastname@example.org.
+Editing your application (e.g. address changes, name changes, etc.), requires an email to the University Registrar’s Office at firstname.lastname@example.org with the new information.

 |June 30||Last day for undergraduate, graduate, and professional students to file a Graduation Application for the August 31 graduation date.|